ZayedH/Matrix_multiplication/README.md

-# multiplication of the paralization matrix
+# paralization of matrix multiplication

 In the 'c_code' folder, you will find various methods for computing matrix multiplication, including cache-friendly code, OpenMP, and OpenMPI, all aimed at optimizing execution time.